plblum/jivs/docs/Learning_Jivs/Presentation/Presentation_Quick_Start.md

 ### 7. Add a Validation Summary If Desired

-Place the Validation Summary within the form:
+Place the Validation Summary widget within the form:

 ```html
 <div